Learn more about how asphalt roofing contributes to energy efficient and sustainable building practices.

 ARMA views roof surface reflectance as but one component of the Whole Building Envelope Approach as an appropriate regulatory policy and design principle for energy conservation, mitigation of urban heat islands, and improved air quality.
 The Whole Building Envelope Approach is the best option for designing and optimizing performance-based, proven and cost effective commercial and residential buildings.
 It allows flexibility and consumer choice in the selection of roof systems.

-The 2008 Title 24, Part 6 Standards are broken down into two segments, Residential and Non-Residential.
-Title 24, Part 6 is California’s Building Energy Efficiency Standard is the section of the code relevant to the roofing industry as it includes performance and prescriptive requirements pertaining to roof assemblies.
+The 2019 Title 24, Part 6 Standards are broken down into two segments, Residential and Non-Residential.
+Title 24, Part 6 of California’s Building Energy Efficiency Standard is the section of the code relevant to the roofing industry as it includes performance and prescriptive requirements pertaining to roof assemblies.

 ARMA Cool Roof White Papers